 Introduction to MySQL REGEXP

 The following article provides an outline for MySQL REGEXP.
 A regular expression is used with SELECT queries to search for patterns, generally strings, in the database.
 We can consider the REGEXP as a search tool to understand easily.
-This operation is similar to the “LIKE …%” operator which also does pattern matching.
+This operation is similar to the “LIKE …%” operator, which also does pattern matching.
 REGEXP can be combined with almost all operators from the keyboard.
-The regular expression operator (REGEXP) can be considered as a separate set of language as altogether.
+The regular expression operator (REGEXP) can be considered a separate set of languages.

 Syntax: